kzl/decision-transformer/README.md

 \*equal contribution, †equal advising

-A link to our paper can be found [here](https://kzl.github.io/assets/decision_transformer.pdf).
+A link to our arXiv paper can be found [here](https://arxiv.org/abs/2106.01345).

 ## Overview